exphassan/sky-expense-app/README.md

-# SkyExpense API - Personal Finance Manager
+# Xpensify API - Personal Finance Manager

 A comprehensive RESTful API for personal finance management built with Node.js, Express, and PostgreSQL.